JetBrains/intellij-sdk-docs/topics/ui/controls/progress_indicators.md

 ![](empty_state_text.png){width=708}

-Show one more progress indicator, e.g. a loader like on the example above, if loading continues when some data is already displayed.
+Show one more progress indicator, e.g., a loader like on the example above, if loading continues when some data is already displayed.

-If a process takes longer than 4 seconds, provide [process details](progress_text.md#details), e.g. the time left or passed, work units like the current step, to indicate that the process is being performed and is not hanging:
+If a process takes longer than 4 seconds, provide [process details](progress_text.md#details), e.g., the time left or passed, work units like the current step, to indicate that the process is being performed and is not hanging:

 ![](empty_state_details.png){width=576}